codartX/Coconut/README.md

-# cloud-ioe
+# Coconut
-cloud ioe infra
+A cloud-IoT infrastructure for home automation